citadel-ai/langcheck/docs/quickstart.md

     assert langcheck.eval.rouge2(generated_outputs, reference_outputs) > 0.9
 ```

-Coming soon: LangCheck will also be able to help you create new test cases with `langcheck.augment`!
+Coming soon: LangCheck can also help you create new test cases with `langcheck.augment`!

 ### Monitoring

-You can use LangCheck to monitor the quality of your LLM outputs in production.
+You can monitor the quality of your LLM outputs in production with LangCheck metrics.

 Just save the outputs and pass them into LangCheck.